pmean/build-website/text/99/access.md

 **Short explanation**

-I\'ll show you an example using Microsoft Access, but this would work just as well on other database systems, such as Oracle and Informix.
+I'll show you an example using Microsoft Access, but this would work just as well on other database systems, such as Oracle and Informix.
-**To import data from Access, select FILE \| DATABASE CAPTURE \| NEW QUERY from the SPSS menu.**
+**To import data from Access, select FILE | DATABASE CAPTURE | NEW QUERY from the SPSS menu.**

 **More details**